Level 4 Certificate in Counselling (QCF) - accredited by OCNWMR

 - Learners will need some experience of working with people

-- Previous basic counselling skills training is desirable
+- Previous basic counselling skills training is highly desirable

 Students should have entry level English and sufficient IT skills to produce short assignments in either Microsoft Word or Mac Pages etc. Many Students find the course highly rewarding, exciting and also emotionally challenging.
 Applicants should therefore be in a fairly stable emotional state when applying (e.g. those with recent bereavement/loss/relationship breakdown/trauma may find they struggle with the emotional impact of the course).